 Symbols are another special character style that we touched on in discussing dingbat typefaces.
 Symbols are non-alphabetical characters that are commonly seen throughout product design.
 We use symbols in all aspects of UX design, from the @ (at) symbol in email addresses to the * (asterisk) when using a wildcard in a search query to the # (number or hashtag) used in social media tags, among other places.

 Finally, we come to ligatures.
 Ligatures are two or more letters that are combined in a single character.
 They were significantly more common in printed matter in the early days of the printing press, but are still used today in a variety of instances.
+The development of letterforms and ligatures is closely tied to the history of writing and the tools used to create them.

 The most famous of these—and one you may not even realize is a ligature—is the ampersand (&), which is a combination of the letters “e” and “t”.
 In Latin, “et” is the word for “and,” which is what the ampersand stands for.
 Other ligatures can be used to create entirely new sounds, such as when “a” and “e” are combined to form “æ.”
 You may have also seen ligatures in logotypes, such as the one for CNN (where the “N”s are combined).